Bandwidth selection in kernel density estimation: Oracle inequalities and adaptive minimax optimality: Adaptive estimation of densities with anisotropic smoothness

-\end{itemize} Here $D_i^kf$ denotes the $k$th order partial derivative of $f$ with respect to the variable $t_i$, and $\lfloor\alpha_i\rfloor$ is the largest integer strictly less than $\alpha_i$. \end{definition}
+\end{longlist} Here $D_i^kf$ denotes the $k$th-order partial derivative of $f$ with respect to the variable $t_i$ and $\lfloor\alpha_i\rfloor$ is the largest integer strictly less than $\alpha_i$. \end{definition}

-The functional classes $N_{s,d}(\alpha, L)$ were considered in approximation theory by Nikol'skii; see, e.g., \citeasnoun{nikol}.
-Minimax estimation of densities from the class $N_{s,d}(\alpha, L)$ was considered in \citeasnoun{Ibr-Has2}.
-We refer also to \citeasnoun{lepski-kerk} where the problem of adaptive estimation over a scale of classes $N_{s,d}(\alpha,L)$ was treated for the Gaussian white noise model.
+The functional classes $N_{p,d}(\alpha, L)$ were considered in approximation theory by Nikol'skii; see, for example, \citeasnoun{nikol}.
+Minimax estimation of densities from the class $N_{p,d}(\alpha, L)$ was considered in \citeasnoun{Ibr-Has2}.
+We refer also to \citeasnoun{lepski-kerk} where the problem of adaptive estimation over a scale of classes $N_{p,d}(\alpha,L)$ was treated for the Gaussian white noise model.

-Consider the following family of kernel estyimators.
-Let $u$ be an integrable, compactly supported function on $\bR$ such that $\int u(y) \rd y=1$.
-As in \citeasnoun{lepski-kerk}, for some integer number $l$ we put
+Consider the following family of kernel estimators.
+Let $u$ be an integrable, compactly supported function on $\bR$ such that $\int u(y)\, \rd y=1$.
+As in \citeasnoun {lepski-kerk}, for some integer number $l$ we put

 and define

 The kernel $K$ constructed in this way is bounded and compactly supported, and it is easily verified that